TAMU-CPT/CICADA/README.md

 ```console
 $ pip install cookiecutter
 ```
-Give names for your directory, project, and app when prompted by Cookiecutter:
+Give names for your directory, project, and app when prompted by Cookiecutter.
+The models_path field should be the relative or absolute path to your models.py file from your Django DRF backend.
 ```console
 $ cookiecutter https://github.com/TAMU-CPT/CICADA.git
 dir_name [frontend-test]: